 Find out Where Your Target Audience Is hanging Out Online

-This one is easy, I have done the research for you, but let’s not jump ahead, and there are some social media platforms where they can be hanging out
+This one is easy, I have done the research for you, but let’s not jump ahead.
+These are some social media platforms where they could be hanging out

-Based on your buyer personal above, you can start choosing which platform to be on, but don’t worry, I have done the research and found the platforms Caribbean people use most.
+Based on your buyer personal above, you can start choosing which platform to be on, but again don’t worry, I have done the research and found the platforms most Caribbean people use.

-Gary Vaynerchuk in his book Jab Jab Jab Right Hook states that people go to Facebook to connect, socialize, and catch up on what the people they know and presumably care about are doing.
+Gary Vaynerchuk in his book Jab Jab Jab Right Hook stated that people go to Facebook to connect, socialize, and catch up on what the people they know, and presumably care about are doing.
 In the process, they also find out what their friends and acquaintances are reading, listening to, wearing, and eating; what causes they are championing; what ideas they’re hatching; what jobs they’re hunting; and where they are going.
-Facebook wants users to see things that they find relevant, fun, and useful, not annoying and pointless, or else they’ll abandon the site.
+Facebook wants users to see things that they find relevant, fun, and useful.
+Not annoying and pointless, or else they’ll abandon the site.
 Facebook tends to have an older demographic, with the highest percentage of users in the 30-49-year-old age range.
-Looking further into the demographic statistics of Facebook, the site tends to have a more female-heavy audience, with 72% of users being ten females.
+Looking further into the demographic statistics of Facebook, the site tends to have a more female-heavy audience, with 72% of users being females.

 According to Vaynerchuk, organizations should create content that is related to their brand or at least one mental step away.
 Which means organizations need to create content that’s relevant, fun, and useful but should not always talk about their organization.

-He further went on to suggest some questions to Ask When Creating Facebook Micro-Content; these include; is the text too long?
+He suggested some questions to ask when creating Facebook Micro-Content; these include; is the text too long?
 Is it provocative, entertaining, or surprising?
 Is the photo striking and high-quality?
 Is the logo visible?
 Have we chosen the right format for the post?
 Is the call to action in the right place?
 Is this interesting in any way, to anyone?
 For real?
 Are we asking too much of the person consuming the content?

 Youtube is a video platform that thousands of people around the world go to search, create, share and discuss content.
-Youtube is the second largest search engine, and it’s not even a search engine.
-But behind Google, it’s the place where people go to search and engage with content.
+It is the second largest search engine, and it’s not even a search engine.
+Behind Google, it’s the place where people go to search and engage with content.
 Caribbean people love Youtube and Entrepreneurs should all have a presence on there, creating and putting out content.

 Chris Ambedkar in his master’s research identified five factors for success on Youtube.